Concordium/concordium-wallet-proxy/README.md

   - `none`: include no rewards, including minting
   - `allButFinalization`: include all but finalization rewards
   - `all`: include all rewards.
 This is also the default if not supplied.
-- `blockTimeFrom`: exclude any transactions with block time earlier than `blockTimeFrom` (seconds after epoch).
-Cannot currently be combined with filters on transaction types.
+- `blockTimeFrom`: exclude any transactions with block time earlier than `blockTimeFrom` (integer number of seconds after epoch).
-- `blockTimeTo`: exclude any transactions with block time later than `blockTimeTo` (seconds after epoch).
-Cannot currently be combined with filters on transaction types.
+- `blockTimeTo`: exclude any transactions with block time later than  `blockTimeTo` (integer number of seconds after epoch).
 - `blockRewards`: whether to include block rewards.
 Possible values:
   - `y`: include block rewards.
 (The default)
   - `n`: exclude block rewards.